beancount/docs/docs/tutorial_example.md

 ### Future Additions<a id="future-additions"></a>

 Note that as I beef up the example generator script, this profile will increase in complexity.
-If there is a particular situation from the [<span class="underline">cookbook</span>](command_line_accounting_cookbook.md) or otherwise that you’d like to see in the example file, please let me know (a patch is the best way to let me know).
+If there is a particular situation from the [<u>cookbook</u>](command_line_accounting_cookbook.md) or otherwise that you’d like to see in the example file, please let me know (a patch is the best way to let me know).

 -   Generate fake PDF files for documents (from an option) along with suitable document directives for them, most of them implicit but some explicit.